 Notes to editors

-- Over two days, 11 and 12 September, about 1,800 students will graduate from Christ Church in ceremonies to be held in Canterbury Cathedral.
+- Over two days, 11 and 12 September, about 1,800 students graduated from Christ Church in ceremonies held in Canterbury Cathedral.

 Canterbury Christ Church University

 Canterbury Christ Church University is a modern university with 16,000 students across Kent and Medway.
 Its courses span a wide range of academic and professional subject areas.

 - Over 94% of our UK undergraduates were in employment or further studies six months after completing their studies*.

 - We are one of the South East’s largest providers of education, training and skills leading to public service careers.

 *2016/17 Destinations of Leavers from Higher Education survey